Published: Nov 1, 2021Time to read: 6mins Category: Compensation

-By explaining pay and pay practices—such as the relationship between pay and experience, performance, qualifications, and other data—you can build trust between employee and organization and thereby increase employee loyalty and engagement.
+By explaining pay and pay practices—such as the relationship between pay and experience, performance, skills and qualifications, and other data—you can build trust between employee and organization, and thereby increase employee loyalty and engagement.

 Even if you’re not ready to jump into an open salary strategy, it doesn’t have to be an all-or-nothing approach.
 There are ways to implement and ease into the appropriate levels of transparency for your organization.

 1. Explain the Underlying Strategy

 At the most basic level, the organization can educate employees on its compensation strategy.
-Understanding the strategy gives employees some perspective on how compensation ties into the values of the organization, and empowers them to find ways to further contribute to the organization and increase their compensation.
+Understanding the strategy gives your people some perspective on how compensation ties into the values of the organization, and empowers them to find ways to further contribute to the organization and increase their compensation.

 2. Share Market Information and Explain Your Process

 The next level is to provide employees with market studies and information on your compensation process.
 By publishing market studies, you can raise employee understanding of compensation ranges and market impacts on those ranges.
-In this way, you can demonstrate to employees that compensation is thoughtfully and carefully planned.
+In this way, you can show that their paycheck is thoughtfully and carefully planned.

 In addition to providing valuable context, compensation teams can influence interactions between managers and employees.

-For example, information on performance, experience, market data, and other key metrics can help managers make better and more objective compensation decisions.
-And managers can leverage this information in conversations with their employees, to explain their compensation level and coach them to earn an increase.
+For example, info on performance, experience, market data, and other key metrics can help managers make better and more objective compensation decisions.
+And managers can leverage conversations with their employees to explain their compensation level and coach them to earn an increase.

 4. Balancing Transparency and Confidentiality

 You might be using several different strategies to address the need to increase pay transparency while maintaining all-important confidentiality.
-By way of example, let’s look at a utility company that has a unique strategy for raising visibility and transparency into their compensation process—focusing on managers and improving awareness around their compensation recommendations.
+By way of example, let’s look at a utility company that has a unique strategy for raising visibility and transparency into its compensation process—focusing on managers and improving awareness around its compensation recommendations.

-As part of the planning process, the company developed a series of reports and made them accessible to all decision makers.
-These reports provided a visual representation of how the decision maker’s recommendations aligned with peer groups, other business units, and the company as a whole.
+As part of the planning process, the company developed a series of reports and made them available to all decision-makers.
+These reports provided a visual representation of how the decision-makers’ recommendations aligned with peer groups, other business units, and the company as a whole.

-This organically produced data enabled managers to ensure that any material outliers made sense or were addressed—increasing the level of pay transparency among decision makers and improving the alignment of their pay decisions to performance, experience, and other data.
+This data enabled managers to ensure that any material outliers made sense or were addressed, thereby increasing the level of pay transparency among decision-makers and improving the alignment of their pay decisions to performance, experience, and other data.